wultra/sike-java/docs/Readme.md

 # SIKE Java Documentation

-This documentation describes usage of SIKE Java.
+This documentation describes the usage of SIKE Java.

-If you are new to SIDH or SIKE, please check out the official resources which provide many educational materials:
+If you are new to SIDH or SIKE, please check out the official resources, which provide many educational materials:

 - Official SIKE documentation is available at: https://sike.org
 - SIKE specification from round 2 NIST submission is available at: https://sike.org/files/SIDH-spec.pdf
 - The main concepts are explained nicely in SIKE for beginners: https://eprint.iacr.org/2019/1321.pdf

 ## Features

-The experimental port of SIKE to Java provides following functionality:
+The experimental port of SIKE to Java provides the following functionality:

 - Key generation
 - SIDH key agreement
 - SIKE key encryption/decryption
 - SIKE key encapsulation/decapsulation

 Following SIKE variants are supported:

 - SIKEp434
 - SIKEp503
 - SIKEp610
 - SIKEp751

-Both reference and optimized implementations have been ported and it is possible to switch the implementation type.
+Both reference and optimized implementations have been ported, and it is possible to switch the implementation type.
 The port currently does not support compressed keys.
-The field mathematics is based on Java BigInteger and the math performance will be further improved in the future by switching to an alternative implementation.
+The field mathematics is based on Java BigInteger, and the math performance will be further improved in the future by switching to an alternative implementation.

 The private and public keys can be exported into:

 - octet representation as defined in SIKE specification
 - byte array representation for a more optimal encoding